Logo preload

 • Newly established jobs

 You might want to begin by examining your company’s history and selecting the jobs that have the most frequent incidents and near misses to analyze first.
-Then look at jobs that have not been in place very long (or that are not done regularly), as they can be risky because of employee inexperience.
+Next, examine jobs that are new or infrequently performed, as their novelty or rarity can pose risks due to employee inexperience.

 2. Break the job into smaller steps.

 Once you’ve decided on a job to analyze, you’ll want to break it up into a series of smaller tasks.
-Most jobs can be described in 10 steps or fewer (otherwise, you might want to consider breaking up the job into two for the purpose of conducting your analysis).
+Most jobs can be outlined in 10 steps or fewer.
+If a job exceeds this, consider dividing it for analysis purposes.
 For example, if the job involves operating a piece of heavy machinery, the steps might look something like this:

 1. Putting on protective gear